DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 A suite of online resources will be made available through the Loop page for the module.

 During this course, a number of expert speakers will explain how and why data gathering and analysis can be of use in a range of application areas.
-In Pods 1, we focused on insurance, journalism, finance, and health & human performance.
-In Pods 2 we will focus on Machine Learning/AI applications in: (i) Smart Infrastructural Planning: Smart Cities, Smart Stadiums, Smart Planning etc.; (ii) Digital Humanities: translation, digital archiving, art etc.; (iii) AI for Good, contrasting that in Pods 3 with Unethical AI.
-Ultimately we want to achieve 'Driveable AI', with much more user control than heretofore; (iv) NLP systems which benefit a range of users.
+We will focus on Machine Learning/AI applications in: (i) Smart Infrastructural Planning: e.g. Smart Cities, Smart Stadiums, Smart Planning; (ii) Health and Human Performance: Data Science in Medicine, sports analytics etc.; (iii) AI for Good: Ultimately we want to achieve 'Driveable AI', with much more user control; (iv) NLP systems which benefit a range of users.
 There will be a mix of generic online material, and guest lectures specifically commissioned for this module.
 Seminars will follow up on the main issues arising from the consumption of this material.
-Students will be confronted with a particular shared task post hoc in the area of NLP.
-They will receive training in the specific domain of application (e.g. Quality Estimation, Machine Translation etc), and be exposed to prior work in that area.
-Working in groups, they will then decide on their own post hoc participation in the task, and (I) write a functional spec describing this work, (ii) write an academic paper on what they did, and what results were obtained, and (iii) present these findings as a group as well as individually via an in-class presentation.
+Students will decide on a particular task in an application domain based on what they have been exposed to in the module.
+They will research the specific domain of application and the prior work in that area.
+Working individually, they will (i) write a project proposal describing this work, (ii) implement the project, write an academic paper on what they did, and describe the results that were obtained, and (iii) present these findings individually via an in-class presentation.

 Assessment Breakdown